Wise vs Up Travel Card: 2026 Guide

 - Deposit cash or cheques at a Post Office

-Wise Vs Up Travel Card: card
+Wise vs Up Travel Card: Card

 Both Wise and Up offer a debit card which is linked to your digital account for local and international spending.
 Here’s a quick overview of the features:

-Wise Card | Up Travel Card | |
+| Wise Card | Up Travel Card | |

-Fee to get card | 10 AUD | None for the standard Up card |
+| Fee to get card | 10 AUD | None for the standard Up card |

-Digital card | Available | Available |
+| Digital card | Available | Available |

-Hold and spend a foreign currency | Available | Not available |
+| Hold and spend a foreign currency | Available | Not available |

-Instant conversion to spend a currency you don’t hold | Available | Available |
+| Instant conversion to spend a currency you don’t hold | Available | Available |

-ATM fee | Up to 2 free withdrawals a month before fees | No Up fee, usually free to withdraw at major banks |
+| ATM fee | Withdraw money from ATMs abroad, with some free withdrawals each month* | No Up fee, usually free to withdraw at major banks |

 Wise vs Up Travel card: Where can you use them?